GOD IS TRIUNE

 The consummation of all things includes the visible, personal and glorious return of Jesus Christ, the resurrection of the dead and the translation of those alive in Christ, the judgment of the just and the unjust, and the fulfillment of Christ’s kingdom in the new heavens and the new earth.
 In the consummation, Satan with his hosts and all those outside Christ are finally separated from the benevolent presence of God, enduring eternal punishment, but the righteous, in glorious bodies, shall live and reign with Him forever, serving Him and giving Him unending praise and glory.
 Then shall the eager expectation of creation be fulfilled and the whole earth shall proclaim the glory of God Who makes all things new.

-We are members of the Southern Baptist Convention and hold to the Baptist Faith & Message 2000.
+We are members of the Southern Baptist Convention and hold to the Baptist Faith & Message 2000, along with the Nashville Statement on Biblical Sexuality.
 We are also affiliated with the 9Marks network of churches and The Gospel Coalition.

 the Latest in your Inbox